 As time went by, I began to dread the coming night, remembering the time in Chabanais when we had been by ourselves in a lonely camping ground, and had discovered as darkness fell that there was a creepy man lurking in the shower block.

-I had been so spooked that we had ended up moving to the brightly-lit, crowded, bitumen Aire de Camping Car, in the centre of town.
+I had been so spooked that we had ended up moving to the brightly-lit, crowded, bitumen square of the Aire de Camping Car, in the centre of town.

 This time there was no such alternative, but there was the hotel.
 Keith kindly agreed that we could stay there for the night, so we packed up and went back to Tronget.

-To our horror, the hotel man said that they were full, showing us the bookings list to prove his point (he had the annoying habit of screwing up his eyes whenever I said anything, as if I were difficult to understand).
+To our horror, the hotel man said that they were full, showing us the bookings list to prove his point.
+He had the annoying habit of screwing up his eyes whenever I said anything, as if I were difficult to understand – and perhaps I was.

-He suggested various other hotels in different towns, not realising that we had no vehicle, but in the end he said that the evening bus to Montmarault, a big town that we had never heard of, about 17 km away, would arrive soon, and we could take our chances there.
+He suggested various other hotels in different towns, not taking in the fact that we had no vehicle, but in the end he said that the evening bus to Montmarault, a big town that we had never heard of, about 17 km away, would arrive soon, and we could take our chances there.